carceneaux/arsano.ninja/content/post/automating-github-pages-deployment.md

 If you have a custom domain that you'd like to leverage with GitHub Pages, you'll need to create a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record) for your domain in your DNS configuration.

-Depending on what online service your using to manage DNS for your domain, the steps to do this will vary.
+Depending on what online service you're using to manage DNS for your domain, the steps to do this will vary.
 The typical process follows as such:

 * Select the domain where you want to administer DNS
   * For me, that's **arsano.ninja**